thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 to the new profile (`http://arm.com/psa/2.0.0`), at least for the time needed to their clients to upgrade.

+# Profiles

+This document defines a baseline with common requirements that all PSA profile must satisfy.

+If also defines two profiles ({{sec-ecdsa-profile}} and {{sec-hmac-profile}}) that build on the baseline while constraining the use of COSE primitives and algorithms to improve interoperability.

+## Baseline Profile

-# Token Encoding and Signing
+### Token Encoding and Signing
 {: #sec-token-encoding-and-signing}

 The PSA attestation token is encoded in CBOR {{!RFC8949}} format.
 Only